Ph.D student

 Biography

 I am a Ph.D. student in the department of Agricultural and Resource Economics at the University of Maryland.
-My research focuses on technology adoption among smallho, and deforestation caused by agriculture.
+My research focuses on technology adoption among smallholder farmers, and deforestation caused by agriculture.

 Prior to joining the University of Maryland, I was a Senior Research and Training Associate at J-PAL Global, where I worked on developing training courses such as Evaluating Social Programs and J-PAL’s Research Staff Training course.
 Earlier, I worked as a research assistant on a randomized control trial designed to improve take-up of an agricultural technology in Niger.
 I hold a M.S. in Economics from Tufts University, where I completed a thesis on the Affordable Care Act’s impact on the gig economy, and a B.A. in Economics from Wheaton College (MA).